 At launch, Gartner will cap the maximum amount per review category per year at $5000, which equals 200 fresh reviews.
-In most Peer Insights categories, any vendor adding half that number of reviews per year is going to stay ahead – but remember that the site is set to hide all reviews older than 12 months, by default.
+In most Peer Insights categories, any vendor adding half that number of reviews per year will stay ahead – but remember that the site is set to hide all reviews older than 12 months by default.

 The program is part of a pledge by Gartner Peer Insights head Anatoli Olkhovets (pictured) to be more open and transparent with vendors.
 His group launched a blog in June and continues to provide six-monthly webinars that tell the story behind the latest methodology updates.

 A deeper dive into that really high rejection rate

 One of the early blog posts gets into the detail of why there’s a 35% rejection rate on submitted reviews – double that of some enterprise review site competitors and one of the biggest bugbears for vendors, who work hard to convince their customers to submit a review, only to see it rejected.
 The post confirms the reasons that Gartner’s PI team had already outlined to Destrier: a lot of rejections are due to low-quality content – that nobody is going to want to read – in addition to weeding out those fakes.

 Gartner is also checking for plagiarism – cross-checking the text against vendors’ websites and other collateral – which underlines the importance of coaching wannabe reviewers to ensure their review is in their own words.
 When you’re half-way through submitting a review and running out of things to say, it’s always tempting to grab and paste a few words from an official source – but this is likely to lead to your review being rejected.